 Students should bring paper, pencil, and their class assignment sheets to class each day.
 Students may wish to bring a USB drive to class to transport projects between home and school.

 Students should plan to be on their best behavior during class.
 This includes respecting the teacher, other students, and the materials in the classroom.
 Students should raise their hands before speaking and listen carefully to all instructions.
 Restroom breaks should be taken between classes.
 Cell phone use during the school day is against school and district policy.
-A verbal warning will be given the first occurrence.
-The second occurrence will result in phone placed on teacher’s desk.
-Third occurrence will result in an office referral.
+A verbal warning will be given during the first occurrence.
+The second occurrence will result in a phone placed on the teacher’s desk.
+The third occurrence will result in an office referral.

 Step one: verbal warning or reprimand

-Step two: change of seating assignment, isolation in classroom, or removal of privilege
+Step two: change of seating assignment, isolation in the classroom, or removal of privilege

 Step three: lunch detention* and parental contact